jeong-seop-kim/cursor-talk-to-figma-mcp/readme.md

 ### Export & Advanced

 - `export_node_as_image` - Export a node as an image (PNG, JPG, SVG, or PDF) - limited support on image currently returning base64 as text
+- `capture_figma_design` - Capture a Figma design from a URL and return it as an image (PNG, JPG, SVG, or PDF)

 ### Connection Management